-Out-of-pocket costs for breast cancer probably manageable for most Canadian womenJanuary 24th, 2013 in Cancer /
+Out-of-pocket costs for breast cancer probably manageable for most Canadian womenJanuary 24, 2013 in Medicine & Health / Cancer

 Out-of-pocket costs resulting from breast cancer care in the year following diagnosis are likely manageable for most women, but some women are at a higher risk of experiencing the financial burden that comes from those costs in Canadian breast cancer patients, according to a study published January 24 in the Journal of the National Cancer Institute.